rubenmleon/project1/content/homepage/services.md

 ![Profile Picture](images/Profile-Ruben.jpg)

-I’m a 23 years old aspiring DP and Editor originally from Málaga, Spain.
-I’ve been making movies since I was 12 years old and I recently finished a Bachelor in Audiovisual Communication.
-In 2019 I lived in Norway and studied at the Høgkulen i Volda, during this time I worked doing nature videos for different tourism companies around the country.
-I’ve also worked in narrative short films and event coverage.
-I have a knack for everything visual and I’m always trying to learn something new and expand my skill set.
+Hi!
+I’m Rubén.
+I’m a 23 yo aspiring DP and a total Deakins freak.
+I’ve been making movies since I was 12 and I just finished a Bachelor in Audiovisual Communication.
+I’m a very curious person and I can do a bit of everything.
+I can write, DP, edit, do some VFX and cook a mean falafel.
+I spent 2018 shooting projects for different clients around Norway with the Høgskulen i Volda and I learned some good work ethics and the importance of always having a second pair of dry socks.
+I’m excited to start my career and find a cool team to be part of.